-We consider three widely adopted metrics to evaluate the \textit{faithfulness} of explanations.
-The numerical results can be found in Table \ref{tab:faithfulness}. \begin{itemize}[leftmargin=*] \item \textbf{Decision Flip - Fraction of Tokens (DFFOT)} \cite{serrano2019attention} measures the minimum fraction of important features to be removed to flip the prediction.
+where $ \mathcal{I}(\mathbf{x})_{[k]}$ is the set of the $k$ most important features of the explanation $ \mathcal{I}(\mathbf{x})$. $|\cdot|$ counts the number of elements. \item \textbf{Clean AUC (cAUC) and adversarial AUC (aAUC). } Besides robust explanations, the model needs robust predictions.
+Thus, we adopt cAUC and aAUC to measure the model's classification performance before and after the attack, respectively. \item \textbf{Sensitivity (Sen).} Since attacks can be detected by checking the consistency of predictions \cite{xu2020adversarial}, Sen measures the ratio at which classification results change after an attack for models. \item \textbf{Decision Flip - Fraction of Tokens (DFFOT)} \cite{serrano2019attention} measures the minimum fraction of important features to be removed to flip the prediction.
 A \textit{lower} DFFOT indicates a more faithful explanation.
-Formally,

 where $n$ is the number of features, and $\bx_{[\backslash k]}$ is the perturbed input whose top-$k$ important features are removed.